-General Training Students will be asked to write an essay in response to a point of view, argument or problem which can be fairly personal in style.
+General Training Students will be asked to write an essay in response to a point of view, argument, or problem which can be fairly personal in style.
 While Academic Students will be asked to write an essay in agreeing or disagreeing manner/discussing two given opposing views/ advantages of a given development outweigh the drawbacks / explaining the cause of the problem and offer solutions.

 Accomplishing a key improvement in IELTS requires significant investment, work, and persistence.
 There is no uncertainty about that.
-Yet, it has been found that individuals regularly neglect some initial steps they can take to fundamentally raise their score in IELTS.
+Yet, it has been found that individuals regularly neglect some initial steps they can take to fundamentally raise their scores in IELTS.

 🔸 Spend a minimum of 2.5 hours per day.

 🔸You can start from any component.
 It can be Listening/Reading/Writing/ Speaking but keep up focused and give proper time to do the practice of that particular component and then move towards the next component.